 It’s important to note that Synology doesn’t abandon its HCL policy altogether—the compatible lists have been in use for many years.
 This about-face move in DSM 7.3 only scales back the 2025 portion of the approach, applicable only to SATA drives, to the pre-2025 level.
 In servers that feature NVMe SSDs (via M.2 slot or PCIe add-on card), third-party drives only work for caching, and Synology-branded SSDs are still required for creating storage volumes.

-In short, in terms of storage, you can expect the following from DSM 7.3:
+In summary, in terms of storage, you can expect the following from DSM 7.3:

 - Users can use SATA drives from any vendor, but it is recommended that they use approved (compatible) drives.
 An unapproved drive may encounter a one-time compatibility warning during initialization.